Recently I wrote an article that advised tossing the color wheel and choosing your colors from nature.

 I put away my tape measure and get out my fan decks and go room to room, focusing only on what colors to use.

-For home staging purposes, I generally use a maximum of 4 or 5 colors, even in a large home, because the same color will look slightly different in rooms of different sizes and with different lighting.
+For home staging, I use a maximum of 4 or 5 colors, even in a large homes.

 Generally, I stick to fairly neutral tones for home staging, but not always.

-For example, several years ago, I staged a kitchen that was very 1980s with a black and white tile floor, grey high-gloss flat cabinet doors with no hardware, and mirrored back splash.
+For example, I staged a 1980s kitchen with a black and white tile floor, grey high-gloss flat cabinet doors with no hardware, and mirrored back splash.

 There was no budget or time to replace the more expensive items, so I went to work with color.

-We added molding and hardware to the cabinets, and they were painted a warm but light olive grey, while the wall at the back of the kitchen was painted a deep clay red.
+We added molding and hardware to the cabinets.
+They were painted a light/warm olive grey, while the wall at the back of the kitchen was painted a deep clay red.

 The addition of a restaurant-style blackboard created a bistro feeling and complemented the black and white floor.